Our own way

 A handful of our expeditions each year are by led by one of our directors, Marley or Antonia.
-Others are either led by carefully-chosen experts (such as our Amu Darya and ski-touring expeditions) or by tried and trusted local teams – people who share our own passion about places, people and the environment.
+Others are either led by carefully-chosen experts – authors, film-makers, well-known adventurers, conservationists, UN consultants – or by tried and trusted local guides; people who share our own passion about places, people and the environment.

-We are always clear about whether it’s one of us or a local partner who will be leading each trip.
-But whoever is at the helm, our high standards and duty of care will remain the same.
+We are always clear about who will be leading each trip.
+But whoever is at the helm, our high standards and duty of care always remain the same.

 A taste for the Unusual

-We love the quirky, the surprising and the unusual – those hidden corners and untold stories in the wrinkles and creases at the edge of the map.
+We love the quirky, the creative, the surprising and the unusual – those hidden corners and untold stories in the wrinkles and creases at the edge of the map.
 And we want to show you these places too.
-You won’t find us at amongst the yapping, snapping hordes at tourist hot-spots but you will find us nosing around those other ruins over the hill that no one else gets to.
+You won’t find us at among the yapping, snapping hordes at tourist hot-spots, but you will find us nosing around those other ruins over the hill that no one else gets to.
 As a company with a strong background in journalism and TV production, we bring this same depth of research and desire for the unusual to each and every one of our trips.

 It’s meant to be fun, isn’t it?

 This travel malarkey often seems to be taken awfully seriously.
 All those zip-off trousers and technical sandals seem to erode people’s sense of humour.
-Yes, expeditions are about exploring, experiencing and coming home recharged and inspired, but we also want to have FUN while we’re doing it – and lots of it!
+Yes, travel is about exploring, experiencing and coming home recharged and inspired, but we also want to have FUN while we’re doing it – and lots of it!

 The proof is in the pudding